 What criteria do I need to meet to join Spotlight?

-Spotlight is for professional performers, so to become a member you need to have either formal drama training to graduate level, or have had speaking roles in at least four professional productions (in either television, film or theatre).
+Spotlight is for professional performers, so to become a member you need to have either formal drama training to graduate level, or have had paid speaking roles in at least four professional productions (in either television, film, short films on the BAFTA short film list, theatre or character driven voice work).
 You’ll be asked to provide evidence of your training and/or experience as part of your application.
 If you're struggling, here are some great tips to help you on your way.